SnippyRP/aztec2/README.md

 # Aztec² CPU
-The Aztec² is a homebrew computer using a load-store architecture, using a RISC-like instruction set.
+The Aztec² is an 8-bit homebrew computer using a load-store architecture, using a RISC-like instruction set.
+It has a 16-bit address bus.
 ## Instruction Set

     (0000) 0: NOP (No operation, skip)